Strathbogie Ranges CMN

 - Parks Victoria

 - Local Government (roadside reserves and planning controls)

+This map shows the distribution of the above groups.
 And of course there are many landholders that do their best to encourage native flora and fauna conservation on their properties.
 Many of these groups have activities or responsibilities that include waterways and wetlands.
 Currently, there is limited communication between these groups and very little coordinated action.
 A CMN, made up of representatives from each of these groups, may be a tool to better focus our wetland conservation and management efforts, and lead to better outcomes.